Auditing-Korner/Apache-Sling-Auditor/docspages/usage.md

 - One path per line
 - Supports relative paths (e.g., `/system/console`)
 - Comments with `#` are ignored
+- Paths must start with `/` to be processed

 ## Exploitation Mode